mohamednader973/landing-page-final-masterudacity/README.md

 **How to run the project........**
 - one have to run the index file using one of the famous browsers (chrome,opera,firefox,...etc.).
 - one can also use inspect element to view styling ,responsivenessm,html elements and console log.

+**notes........**
+the code was identified by using by JS beautifier